 Air has mass and when it is in motion, it causes kinetic energy which can be transformed into electricity.

-In 2018, wind power covered 19% of the Spanish electricity demand, being the second technology in the Spanish electricity system.
+In 2021, wind power has been the main source of electricity generation in Spain with more than 23% of production, thus leading the national generation mix for the first time since 2013.
+Wind power will be one of the technologies that has increased its production the most compared to 2020, in addition to being the first technology in installed power of the system.
+In 2020, wind power covered 21.9% of demand, positioning itself for another year as the second source of electricity generation.
+Definitely, it was the renewable with the greatest presence in the generation structure of the Spanish electricity system.
+In 2019, wind power covered 20.8% of the peninsular electricity demand, being the third technology in the Spanish electricity system.
+In 2018 it covered 19% being the second technology.
 In 2017, wind power returned as the second technology in the Spanish electricity system, covering 18% of the electricity demand in the peninsula.In 2016, wind energy covered 19.3% of the electrical demand in the peninsula and it was the second source of the Spanish electrical system.
 In 2015 wind energy was the third source of electricity in a whole year with a demand coverage of 19%.
 In 2014 it was the second source with 20.3% and in 2013 the first when covered 21% of the electrical demand.
-In 2020 it could cover around 25% of demand.

 To better understand the reducing effect of wind energy on electricity prices, click on Wind energy and the price of electricity, where you will find answers to different issues related to wind power generation and its effects on prices.

 DOES SPAIN HAVE A DOMINANT POSITION IN WIND ENERGY R&D?